Regional Plan Association: Planning philosophy

 The RPA program represents a philosophy of planning described by historian Robert Fishman as "metropolitanism," associated with the Chicago School of Sociology.
-It promotes large-scale industrial centers and the concentration of population rather than decentralized development.
+It promotes large scale, industrial centers and the concentration of population rather than decentralized development.

 Impact in the Tri-state area

-RPA's strategic plans have proposed numerous ideas and investments that have become major public works, economic development, and open space projects, including:
+Regional Plan Association's strategic plans have proposed numerous ideas and investments for the New York metropolitan area that have turned into major public works, economic development and open space projects, including: